 To be clear, this isn’t a totally made-up thing.
 There actually are a few (older) studies suggesting that you may be able to determine a baby’s gender from an early ultrasound using the angle of the genital tubercle.

-Similar results were found in a 2006 study, with a larger sample size of 656.
+Similar results were found in a

 However, in a larger study from 2012, the accuracy was found to be much lower, though it did increase over time as the gestational age increased.
 This suggests that waiting longer to determine sex leads to more accurate results.